 See too: Cox, D., Meyers, E., & Sinha, P. (2004).
 Contextually evoked object-specific responses in human visual cortex.
 Science, 304(5667), 115-117.

-Getting a good image representation Overview of problems and processes that seem to be necessary For object recognition, the contributions due to the secondary or "generic variables", (e.g. illumination and viewpoint) need to be discounted, and object features such as shape and material need to be estimated.
-How? o Measurements of image information likely to belong to the object.
-This principle should constrain segmentation. regions with similar textures, super-pixels (Shi and Malik, 200; Sharon et al., 2006) problems with: specularities, cast shadows, attached shadows (from shading). edge detection is really noisy, and ambiguous as to cause, so what are these image "features"? although noisy, are edges/groupings sufficiently reliable to determine object class? o "Sensor fusion" or cue integration to improve estimates of where object boundaries are located: combine stereo, motion, chromatic, luminance, etc.. o Incorporate intermediate-level constraints to help to find object boundaries or "silhouettes".
-Gestalt principles of perceptual organization (symmetry, similarity, proximity, closure, common fate, continuity,..) long smooth lines (David & Zucker, 1989; Shashua & Ullman, 1988; Field and Hess, 1993) o "Cooperative computation" for object shape, reflectance and lighting. "intrinsic images" of Barrow and Tenenbaum explaining away, e.g. for occlusion Problem: Still no bottom-up procedure for perfect segmentation or edge-parsing.
+Getting a good image representation

+Overview of problems and intermediatel-level processes that are prerequisite for invariant object recognition?

+For object recognition, the contributions due to the secondary or "generic variables", (e.g. illumination and viewpoint) need to be discounted, and object features such as shape and material need to be estimated.
+How?

+-- Measurements of image information likely to belong to the object.
+This principle should constrain segmentation.

+regions with similar textures, super-pixels (Shi and Malik, 200; Sharon et al., 2006) problems with: specularities, cast shadows, attached shadows (from shading). edge detection is really noisy, and ambiguous as to cause, so what are these image "features"? although noisy, are edges/groupings sufficiently reliable to determine object class?

+- -- Cue integration to improve estimates of where object boundaries are located: combine stereo, motion, chromatic, luminance, etc.. - -- Incorporate intermediate-level constraints to help to find object boundaries or "silhouettes".

+Gestalt principles of perceptual organization (symmetry, similarity, proximity, closure, common fate, continuity,..)

+long smooth lines (David & Zucker, 1989; Shashua & Ullman, 1988; Field and Hess, 1993)

+-- "cooperative computation" for object shape, reflectance and lighting.

+"intrinsic images" of Barrow and Tenenbaum explaining away, e.g. for occlusion

+Problem: Still no bottom-up procedure for perfect segmentation or edge-parsing.
 Some improvements with top-down processes in limited domains.

-Open questions regarding shape representations Object geometry -- Surfaces & shape, small scale surface structure How can we describe objects themselves in terms of their geometry?
+Open questions regarding shape representations

+Object geometry--Surfaces & shape, small scale surface structure How can we describe objects themselves in terms of their geometry?
 Are objects represented in terms of a view-dependent, dense local representation of shape, e.g. local surface orientation?

 Or intrinsic properties, such as curvature?

 Or in terms of parts?
 What is the relationship of parts of objects to each other?
+Compositional representations

+Role in object recognition, e.g. structural descriptions

+To what extent can intermediate-level computations be short-circuited, if the task is narrower--e.g. category labeling with approximate localization?

+We'll come back to this when we discuss neural-network inspired, feedforward models of recognition

-Compositional representations Role in object recognition, e.g. structural descriptions Storing information about an object and matching stored information to new appearances In the next section, we take a closer look at severak ways in which to store information about 3D objects in a way that is useful for recognizing novel instances or views of these previously seen objects.
+Storing information about an object and matching stored information to new appearances

+In the next section, we take a closer look at several ways in which to store information about 3D objects in a way that is useful for recognizing novel instances or views of these previously seen objects.

 Structural description: high-level features or parts plus relations.
-How would you describe the letters A.A.A.A.A.A. and A that is independent of font?
+How would you describe the letters

+A, A, A, and A that is independent of font?
 Strokes and their spatial relationships.
 Image-based: low-level features plus metric comparisons, transformations?

 2D views?